-Once the rejigging of the Directorate budgets were done, my “project” was basically over.
+Once the rejigging of the Directorate budgets was done, my “project” was basically over.
 Over to the other person to handle all the HR fall-out.
 I don’t know if I could have done that job.
 I was stressed just knowing what was to come, and of course, I couldn’t talk about it with anyone.
-Beyond uber secret.
+Beyond uber-secret.

 Everybody in the branch was affected, and I don’t mean in the technical term that the DRAP process used.
 I mean literally affected — emotionally, sometimes physically, intellectually.
 It was a LOUSY place to work.
 As it turned out, even though I didn’t know in advance, I wasn’t personally at risk of lay off, nor any of my team, as we made some cuts through attrition in advance.
 There had to be some perk to knowing what was coming, and our Directorate implemented some of our cuts ahead of time.
 My wife had to go through the “Selection for Retention or Lay Off” (SERLO) process — a mouthful to say she had to compete to keep her job.

-And yet, when it was all over, virtually no one left government unless they wanted to i.e. they volunteered and took a package.
+And yet, when it was all over, virtually no one left government unless they wanted to i.e., they volunteered and took a package.
 Anybody who wanted to stay found another position.
 It was brutal, it was heart-wrenching, it was devastating.
 And regrettably, probably needs to be done in government every so often.
 Everybody grows, nobody reduces.
-It is very hard to right-size a group after it has been running for awhile.
-But lord, there has to be better ways to do it.
+It is very hard to right-size a group after it has been running for a while.
+But lord, there have to be better ways to do it.

 I continued in my job.
 I was now almost four years into the job, and while my staff had changed, the main files were still performance measurement.
 There were lots of things to do — update the logic model for the branch, revise the PAA, create new performance reports, adjust our Dashboard process for monitoring implementation.
 But I kept getting new little projects.
 It kept life interesting.